Use Comment-to-Messenger to automatically respond with a flow in Messenger when people comment on your Facebook posts.

 Comment-to-Messenger is a powerful growth tool to drive traffic to Messenger, especially when it is combined with a paid post.
 Encourage people to comment on your post, and they will automatically receive a message in Messenger and (after 1 additional message or button press) are onboarded onto your Messenger channel.

 1. Creating an engaging Facebook post

 Because Comment-to-Messenger is all about getting comments on your posts, you need to make sure your posts reflect this clearly.

 As usual with (Facebook) posts, add video and/or images to make it visually appealing.

 For demo purposes, this will be our Facebook post.

-Head over to I AM POP and go to the Grow page, you'll find Tools and the Comment to Messenger tool.
-Hit the big + and it should open a new screen with a lot of options.
+Head over to POP and navigate to the Tools tab of the Grow section.
+Here, you'll find all your active Comment-to-Messenger rules.
+Hit the big + and it should open a new screen with several options.

-Give your Comment to Messenger rule a name and then select Specific post.
-This is where we enter the post ID from the previous step.
+Give your Comment-to-Messenger rule a name and then select Specific post.

-Please note if you're selecting 'Any post on my Facebook page' we only enable the functionality for Facebook posts that have been created after a connection with your Facebook page and I AM POP has been live.
+Please note: if you selected 'Any post on my Facebook page' we only enable the functionality for Facebook posts that have been created after a connection with your Facebook page and POP has been live.

 An important setting is the Respond to option.
 Check it if you want to avoid sending people replying to other comments a message.